George Boots

 John George Boots (1874–1928) was a Welsh international rugby union forward who played club rugby for Newport and county rugby with Monmouthshire.
 He won 16 caps for Wales.

 Boots was seen as a consistent player with a superb positional sense who would tackle hard and smother the loose ball; his passing skill was strong as was his catching and dribbling.
-Boots was not a flair player but was a good 'spoiler' and could turn defence into attack, giving backs, such as Nicholls and Lloyd, a platform to run in tries.
+Boots was not a flair player but was a good "spoiler" and could turn defence into attack, giving backs, such as Gwyn Nicholls and Llewellyn Lloyd, a platform to run in tries.
 Boots had an exceptionally long rugby career, in spite of being on his death bed in 1908 with acute pleurisy.

 Rugby career

 Club career

 Boots rugby career started with club side Pill Harriers the tough Newport Docks club that produced fellow Wales internationals Tommy Vile and George Travers.
 Boots had one of the longest careers in top-flight Welsh rugby, he joined Newport in 1895 and he played his last match for them in 1922.
 This was his 365th Newport game and at the age of 47 he is the oldest player to have represented the club in an official game.